kristopolous/db.js/README.md

 Agnes and Frederick are in the clear for now.
 However, this isn't to last long

-<blockquote>Agnes: Wouldn't it be a wonderful, and I do me quite a pleasant reality if we had a more organized way of dealing with this immensely distraught set of information.
+<blockquote>Agnes: Wouldn't it be a wonderful, and I do mean quite a pleasant reality if we had a more organized way of dealing with this immensely distraught set of information.
 If we could automatically decorate the data for our own purposes; through auto-incrementing or other things.
 This would make our lives easier.</blockquote>

 Reading through the docs, Frederick finds that <a href=#template>Templates</a> can be used to create auto-incrementers.